Jasmineqy0/botframework-human-handoff/README.md

 - The same as within Bot Framework
 - Create a bot in Azure Bot Services: tutorial [here](https://learn.microsoft.com/en-us/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0&tabs=multitenant) (for simplicity select multi-tenant for Bot identity)
-- Obtain Microsoft *App ID* and *App Password*:  after a bot is created,  see in *configuration*
+- Obtain Microsoft App ID and App Password:  after a bot is created,  see in configuration
-- Configure file handoff.bot: configure  *appId* and *appPassword*
+- Configure file handoff.bot: configure  appId and appPassword
     ```python
         "appId": "<--YOUR APP ID-->",
         "appPassword": "<--YOU APP PASSWORD-->",
     ```
-- Configure file .env: configure  *MicrosoftAppId* and *MicrosoftAppPassword*
+- Configure file .env: configure  MicrosoftAppId and MicrosoftAppPassword
     ```python
         MicrosoftAppId=<--YOUR APP ID-->
         MicrosoftAppPassword=<--YOU APP PASSWORD-->
     ```
 - Install modules:  `npm install`
 - Start running the bot: `npm start`
-- Talk to the bot: open the Bot Emulator and connect via *open a .bot file* (select file *handoff.bot*), the trigger phrase for handover is *talk to human*
+- Talk to the bot: open the Bot Emulator and connect via *open a .bot file* (select file handoff.bot), the trigger phrase for handover is talk to human

 ## Run the Chatwoot

 - Start an ngrok connection for the bot running locally: `ngrok http 3978`
 - Start Chatwoot locally: depending on the platform, follow the [tutorial](https://www.chatwoot.com/docs/self-hosted/)
-- Configure *chatwootHost, chatwootPort, chatwootURL* in the enviroment file `.env`.
+- Configure chatwootHost, chatwootPort, chatwootURL in the enviroment file `.env`.

     ```python
     chatwootHost=<--YOUR CHATWOOTHOST-->